 - The initial disappointment of the roof canvas.
 It wasn’t completely waterproof at first, which was a shock.
 We bought the Calitop mentioned above.
 After a few nights of rain, the canvas weave improves, but the Calitop also means you don’t have to retract a wet roof onto your bed.

 - The cover on the tailgate brake light pops off when it feels like it.
 Replaceable under warranty.

 - The stupid multiflex board.
 Don’t get me started!
 It’s a rigid board bolted to a rigid frame with nothing multi or flexible about it!
 It acts as parcel shelf and part of the downstairs bed, but limits boot storage and makes it hard to find things.
 Our fridge won’t fit under it!
 No-one likes it and it’s a bit of bad design in an otherwise perfect package.
-Some clever people at the VW California Club have come up with ways around this.
+We’ve removed the mattress and fitted smart grey lino to protect the board.

 - A slightly awkward swivel to the passenger seat that seems to have knocked out our heated seat.
 UPDATE: Fixed.
 The wires had been misrouted and had been cut in half by the swivel.

 - We wish we had the factory-fitted heating for those cold days out.